jcolag/entropy-arbitrage/2024-08-15-conundrum.md

  > **TROI**: *Ode to Psyche*, by John Keats.

-It surprises me that Troi has better taste than the usual "Shakespeare or the 1930s," gifting [an experimental Keats poem](https://en.wikipedia.org/wiki/Ode_to_Psyche).
+It surprises me that Troi has better taste than the usual "Shakespeare or the 1930s," gifting {% wiki Ode_to_Psyche|an experimental Keats poem|en %}.
 People don't even really know Keats *for* that particular poem, which means that she actually needed to dig deeper than picking the most popular work by one of the most popular English poets.

  > **MACDUFF**: Approaching Central Command.